expertanalytics/cvcreator/pub_keys/readme.md

 ## Current usage

-The public-keys in this repository is currently in use to manage:
+The public-keys in this repository is currently used to do the following:
 * Automatically create users on the servers using name of public key folder.
 The key is copied to `~/.ssh/authorized_keys`, to grant access to the server.
 Currently accessible servers are listed as [resources](#computing-resources)
 * Certification on XAL nebula sub-network.
 Instructions for setting up nebula can be found [here](#nebula)